EXE88/Local-App-Sotre/README.md

 <br><h2>How To Use ?</h2>

-or listing app for download put your files in "downloadable" folder
+for listing app for download put your files in "downloadable" folder

 if there is a special icon for your file just put icon in "downloadable_icon" folder with name of the app that icon is for